Free UK delivery · Worldwide shipping included

 Why we do what we do

 At London Watch Market, we think about this with every piece we handle.
-Each watch that comes through us has already lived a life we know nothing about.
-Our job is to make sure it is ready to live another one — properly serviced, honestly described, and in the hands of someone who will appreciate it.
+Each watch that passes through us has already lived a life we know nothing about.
+Our job is to get it ready for the next one: properly serviced, honestly described, and in the hands of someone who will appreciate it.

-We are not simply selling timepieces.
+We are not just selling watches.
 We are passing objects forward.
-A watch that sat in a drawer for twenty years, unloved and unnoticed, might be exactly what someone is looking for — a connection to a decade they remember, a movement they have always admired, a design that speaks to something they cannot quite articulate.
+A watch that sat in a drawer for twenty years, unloved and unnoticed, might be exactly what someone else is looking for: a link to a decade they remember, a movement they have always admired, a design that speaks to something they cannot quite put into words.

 Every watch tells a story.
 Most of those stories are still being written.